thuannv/bucket-priority-pattern/README.md

 mvn clean package
 ```

-Keep in mind that this command also force the tests to be executed.
-Some of the tests rely on the [TestContainers](https://www.testcontainers.org/) framework and therefore -- you will need to have a functional Docker installation in your machine.
-If this is not the case or you just want the connector then execute the command with the parameter `-DskipTests`.

 ## Using the partitioner

 To use the `BucketPriorityPartitioner` in your producer you need to register it in the configuration.